glycerine/uart/README.md

 below indicate (1440 nsec per lookup for red-black tree, versus 53 nsec for ART), lookups can be orders of magnitude faster (27x in that benchmark, for the read-only case).
-Note: red-black tree benchmarks are only in the serialization-included version, to avoid any 3rd party dependencies.
+Note: red-black tree benchmarks are omittted here to avoid any 3rd party dependencies.

 Ease of use: efficient greater-than/less-than key lookup and range iteration, as well as the